 About every hour a TGV train leaves from Paris (Gare de Lyon) to Dijon.
 The train ride takes almost three hours and tickets for the TGV have to be reserved.
 From Dijon a local train will bring you to Beaune (25 minutes).
 From the train station in Beaune you will take a taxi to the first hotel.

-Five continental breakfasts and four dinners are included.
+All breakfasts and dinners are included.
 Lunches are on your own.

 Check out our Tour Calendar